-For our Shipper customers, the projected MTB expenditure for 2020/21 is forecast to increase by £0.8m from the 19/20 position.
-The additional costs for reshaping our business, cyber security and realising operational excellence are attributed to all customer groups including Shippers.
+For our Shipper customers, the projected MTB expenditure for 2020/21 is forecast to increase by £1.6m from the 19/20 position.
+The additional costs for reshaping our business, cyber security, realising operational excellence and infrastructure general are attributed to all customer groups including GDNs.
 The savings associated with Maintaining and Improving our Services include a significant hosting saving for the Gemini system (c£1.0m), the costs (and therefore savings) of which are attributed to National Grid.

 The investment profile for Shippers is dominated by CSS which remains at £12.1m for 2020 as forecast in BP19, but extends into 2021 (£6.8m plus £5m contingency).
-The Baseline investments proposed result in a further £5.9m increase from the BP19 forecast (UK Link Strategic Roadmap Capacity for Change £6.0m).
-Recommended Investment increases to £3.4m in 2020/21 following the inclusion of reallocated costs for investment in Information Security Alignment with NIST.
-In the third year of the plan (2022/23) a placeholder of £6.4m for Unallocated Investment has also been included to reflect a flat profile of Investment spend for all constituencies across the plan period.
+The Baseline investments proposed result in a further £5.7m increase from the BP19 forecast (UK Link Strategic Roadmap Capacity for Change £6.0m).
+This is a £200k decrease from the previous business plan iteration, the decrease is caused by a change in the funding split for Digital spend.